 “INTERNET of SPACES (IoS) or spatial alchemy, makes buildings and spaces more efficient, effective and inspiring.
 A new way to interact with our learn/work environment”.
 (René P.M.
 Stevens)

-Accommodation has the potential to light an inspiring fire that makes a significant contribution to the organizational goals of the user of the accommodation and the well-being of the people working in the building.
+For organisations concerned with and profiting from knowledge, conversation, exchange of ideas and learning are fundamental parts of their production process.
+The accommodation has the potential to light an inspiring fire that makes a significant contribution to the organisational goals of the user of the accommodation and the well-being of the people working in the building.

-However, just like with a match, a friction/resistance has first to be bridged in order to unlock this potential.
+However, just like with a match, friction/resistance has first to be bridged in order to unlock this potential.
 Accommodation management is basically spatial alchemy and needs intelligent design.
-But what if there is an organizational force that can be viewed to innate ‘intelligence’, without need for an intelligent designer or devices?
-In a way this exceeds the strictly materialistic view of the world.
+But what if there is an organisational force that can be viewed as innate ‘intelligence’, without the need for an intelligent designer or devices?
+Organism and environment interact with each other.
+Biology is always adjusting to the environment around it.
+In a way, this exceeds the strictly materialistic view of the world.

 Geometry is a visual representation and structural manifestation of vibrations as sound is an audible manifestation of vibration.
 Architecture makes energy vibrations visible for all to see, use and enjoy.
 The structure of space is based on tetrahedral geometry and the toroidal dynamics of a sphere.